acweathersby/Ruminate/README.md

 Ruminate notes are stored in CRDT ( conflict-free replicated data type) structures, providing a natural means of concurrent editing of note data, either through the act of a single user accessing the same note on different devices, or through multiple users interacting within the same note simultaneously.

+Ruminate is designed to integrate with and be integrated in a variety of software and APIs

 # Features

 ## version 1.0 - AUG 2021